Northeastern University: Campus development

-During the last few years, major developments include Northeastern becoming recognized as an arboretum, opening a $225 million research and laboratory complex known as the Interdisciplinary Science and Engineering Complex (ISEC), launching the Institute for Experiential Artificial Intelligence with a $50 million donation, as well as renaming the College of Computer and Information Science to the Khoury College of Computer Sciences with another $50 million donation from Amin Khoury.
+Major recent developments have included Northeastern becoming recognized as an arboretum, opening a US$225 million research and laboratory complex known as the Interdisciplinary Science and Engineering Complex (ISEC) in 2017, launching the Institute for Experiential Artificial Intelligence with a US$50 million donation, and renaming the College of Computer and Information Science to the Khoury College of Computer Sciences with another US$50 million donation from Amin Khoury.

-EXP, another large research facility created to support Northeastern's work in autonomous vehicles, drones, and humanoid robots recently opened for the 2023–2024 school year.
-This building is approximately 350000 sqft, including a 15,000 square foot makers space for students of all colleges and degree levels.
+In 2023, EXP opened, another large research facility created to support Northeastern's work in autonomous vehicles, drones, and humanoid robots.
+This building is approximately 350000 sqft, including a 15000 sqft makers space for students of all colleges and degree levels.

-In early 2024, Northeastern University installed Cicely Carew's art piece, "Rooted."
-Massive student pushback surfaced, including a student-founded petition that gained almost two-thousand signatures, citing that the installation obscured the iconic Krentzman Quadrangle.
-In particular, students in the Northeastern University Class of 2024 expressed that "Rooted" obscured their graduation photos and were likened to "loofah trees" or from the Lorax movie.
-In response, the Northeastern University Student Government Association, passed legislation in October 2024 to have it removed or relocated to another area of campus.
+In November 2025, Northeastern's 2025-2035 institutional master plan was approved.
+The plan included the replacement of Matthews Arena and the Cabot Center, residential buildings White Hall, Burstein Hall, Rubenstein Hall, and academic buildings Cullinane Hall, Hurtig Hall, Forsyth Hall, and the complex composed of Lake, Meserve, Nightingale, and Holmes halls.
+The plan also includes the replacement of the Gainsborough Garage with a 320,000-square-foot academic building.

-On June 14, 2024, Northeastern released its third institutional master plan.
-The plan includes the demolition and replacement of Matthews Arena and the Cabot Center, as well as residential buildings White Hall, Cullinane Hall, Burstein Hall, Rubenstein Hall, and the complex composed of Lake, Meserve, Nightingale and Holmes halls.
-Academic buildings Forsyth Hall and the Mugar Life Sciences Building are also to be demolished and rebuilt.
-As of January 2025, White Hall has been demolished.
+White Hall will be replaced with a 322,500-square-foot residence hall with 1,050 beds.
+Burstein Hall and Rubenstein Hall will be demolished and replaced with a new 262,600-square-foot residence hall containing 910 beds.
+Combined with the new 840 Columbus Avenue residence hall opening in 2028, Northeastern will provide 3,330 new bedspaces by 2035.

 Sustainability

 Northeastern University campus in the spring.

 The 2011 Sustainable Endowments Institute's College Sustainability Report Card issued Northeastern a grade of "A−" for its environmental sustainability efforts and programs.
-Additionally, the Princeton Review rated Northeastern as one of the top 15 "Green Colleges" in the nation in 2010.
 In 2011, the GreenMetric World University ranking evaluated Northeastern as the second greenest university in the world, and first in the US.
 Northeastern placed first in the rankings again in 2014.

 In accordance with a Boston zoning code amendment in 2007, International Village residence hall was certified as a LEED Gold building in 2010.
 Dockser Hall was the first building on campus to achieve LEED certification, also Gold, with the completion of its renovation in 2010.
-East Village was rated LEED Silver in 2016 and the Interdisciplinary Science and Engineering Complex was rated LEED Gold in 2018.
-The university affiliated LightView apartment building is targeting a LEED Platinum certification, the first in student housing in the City of Boston.
+East Village was rated LEED Silver in 2016, and the Interdisciplinary Science and Engineering Complex was rated LEED Gold in 2018.
+LightView was rated LEED Platinum in 2021, becoming the first private student housing LEED Platinum building in Boston.
+EXP was rated LEED Platinum in 2024.

 In 2004, Northeastern was awarded the gold medal by the Massachusetts Horticultural Society for its Dedham Campus.

 A pedestrian bridge, spanning five MBTA and Amtrak rail lines, connects the Huntington Avenue and Columbus Avenue sides of the Boston campus.